-The Representative Body, which is normally called the Board of Directors, is in charge of managing the Association between Assemblies, and its powers will extend, in general, to all the acts of the association's purposes, provided that they do not require, according to the Statutes, express authorization of the General Assembly.
+The Representative Body, commonly called the Board of Directors, is responsible for the management of the Association of Assemblies and its powers will be extended, in general, to all the acts of the NGO, provided that they do not require, in accordance with the Statute, its explicit authorization.
+General Assembly.

-Its operation will depend on what the Statutes establish.
-The members of the board, as a group, have trustee and legal responsibility for the actions and operation of the organization.
-Many NGOs stipulate that membership in a board is voluntary and non-remunerative.
-There are minimum levels of involvement required of board members in organizational and operational management: financial management, planning, programme, resource development (fund raising), human resource management, information management, marketing and public relations, governance (board affairs).
-Board meetings are kept closed, though written proceedings, reports and minutes may be made public for transparency purposes.
+The members of the board, as a group, have the administrator and the legal responsibility for the actions and the operation of the organization.
+Many NGOs state that membership in a council is voluntary and unpaid.
+Minimum levels of board members' involvement in organizational and business management are required: financial management, planning, program, resource development (fundraising), human resource management, information management, marketing and public relations, governance (board issues).
+Board meetings are kept closed, although written procedures, reports and minutes may be made public for reasons of transparency.